ethereumclassic/ECIPs/README.md

 The ECIP Process (and thus, ECIP content) is informed by discourse around it.

 Listed below are sovereign archives of discourse pertaining to this [ECIPs repository](https://github.com/ethereumclassic/ECIPs).
-If you'd like to collect your own archives, a basic tool you can use for reference to collect your own can be found at [this gist](https://gist.github.com/meowsbits/b5a8f9d1304a77c72807c2b981091452).
-If you have or regularly collect archives of your own, please feel welcome to add to this list.
+If you'd like to collect your own archives, a basic tool you can use for reference to collect them can be found at [this gist](https://gist.github.com/meowsbits/b5a8f9d1304a77c72807c2b981091452).
+If you have or regularly collect archives, please feel welcome to add to this list.

 - https://github.com/meowsbits/ECIPs/tree/gh